TodorHristov06/TodorHristov06/README.md

 ### Glad to see you here!
-I'm studying in PGEE, Burgas  15yo.
-New in programming.
+I'm studying in PGEE, Burgas 15y.
+New in programming and I like learning new stuff.

 <br/>